-- 26. The College undertakes exit surveys of students who have recently graduated with a view to deriving Value for Money Scores and Employability Skills Gains metrics.
-Results of the internal metrics are presented below: - a.
-87% of graduates stated that they are getting value for money for their courses. - b.
-83% of graduates confirmed that the College's courses added value to their children and family. - c.
-92% of graduates confirmed that their courses strengthened their well-being and life satisfaction. - d.
-89% of graduates confirmed that their courses led to a strengthening of their friendship/social groups through facilitating opportunities to create new friendship networks and expand or repair existing or lapsed networks. - e.
-86% of our graduates confirmed that their courses prepared them to contribute more financially to the UK economy. - f.
-86% of our graduates confirmed that their courses prepared them to contribute more socially to British society. - g.
-Overall improvement in employability skills is 43% which is well above the College's internal benchmarks of 25%. - h.
-The College student's feedback and value for money scores using a customised Exit Survey shows that 90% of students expressed overall satisfaction with the College. - 27.
+27. The College undertakes exit surveys of recently graduated students with a view to deriving Value for Money Scores and Employability Skills Gains metrics.
+Results of the internal metrics are presented below:

+- a.
+90% of graduates stated that they are getting value for money for their courses. - b.
+87% of graduates confirmed that the College's courses added value to their children and family. - c.
+86% of graduates confirmed that their courses strengthened their well-being and life satisfaction. - d.
+94% of graduates confirmed that their courses strengthened their friendship/social groups through facilitating opportunities to create new friendship networks and expand or repair existing or lapsed networks. - e.
+90% of our graduates confirmed that their courses prepared them to contribute more financially to the UK economy. - f.
+93% of our graduates confirmed that their courses prepared them to contribute more socially to British society. - g.
+Overall improvement in employability skills is 39% which is well above the College's internal benchmarks of 25%. - 28.
 The College has robust systems in place that generate information indicating the strengths of the learning opportunities that are provided to students.
-This information is systematically collated, summarized and evaluated in the form of reports and discussed in relevant college committees.
+This information is systematically collated, summarised and evaluated in the form of reports and discussed in relevant College committees.

-Conclusion:
+Conclusion

-- 28. The College ensures that there are adequate and effective arrangements in place to secure value for money for students, taxpayers and other stakeholders. - 29.
-The Audit Committee receives assurance that satisfactory arrangements are in place to promote economy, efficiency and effectiveness.
-It makes an independent judgment on the effectiveness of the College's value for money arrangements. - 30.
+- 29. The College ensures that there are adequate and effective arrangements in place to secure value for money for students, taxpayers and other stakeholders. - 30.
+The Audit, Risk Management and Remuneration Committee ensure satisfactory arrangements are in place to promote economy, efficiency and effectiveness.
+It makes an independent judgment on the effectiveness of the College's value for money arrangements. - 31.
 The College's approach to value for money takes account of quality and fitness for purpose to determine whether goods and services represent good value.
-The College is accordingly committed to spend well and spend wisely to achieve excellent student outcomes. - 31.
-Students at Nelson College will find their fees employed effectively to provide a worthwhile student experience and there is data to support this conclusion.
+The College is committed to spending well and wisely to achieve excellent student outcomes. - 32.
+Students at Nelson College London will find their fees employed effectively to provide a worthwhile student experience, and there is data to support this conclusion.